Metrics System¶

 lk_org_lookup_failures_total |

-Counter | reason | Failed room → organization lookups (indicates data integrity issues) |
+Counter | reason | Failed room → organization lookups.
+With proper FK constraints, any increment indicates a data integrity issue requiring immediate investigation. |

 lk_org_info |

-Gauge | org_id, org_name | Metadata metric mapping org_id to org_name for Grafana joins |
+Gauge | org_id, org_name | Metadata metric mapping org_id to org_name for Grafana group_left joins.
+Always has value 1.
+Emitted once per organization on first discovery via a webhook event. |

 Complete Data Flow¶